nadrojisk/PythonIDS/project2.md

 # Executive summary

 For this project we were tasked with producing a Python based intrusion detection system (IDS).
-Our IDS is a host based IDS, by that we mean the scanner is ran on each host on the network.
+Specifically our IDS is a host based IDS, by that we mean the scanner is ran on each host on the network.
-Since we are running on a switched network the IDS can only see traffic to or from the host it is running on.
+Since the network we are running on is using a wired switch the IDS can only see traffic to or from the host it is running on.
-The IDS implementation protects against NMAP SYN Scans, ACK Scans, and XMAS Scans, Ettercap, Responder, Metasploit's ms17_010_psexec exploit.
+The IDS implementation protects against NMAP's SYN Scans, ACK Scans, and XMAS Scans, Ettercap's ARP Poisoning, Responder's LLMNR and NetBIOS-NS Poisoning, Metasploit's ms17_010_psexec exploit.
 We also use various types of detection systems to protect against attacks there are 4 covered: behavioral, anomaly, signature, and heuristic.

 # Introduction